joshuaclayton/blueprint-css/docs/Readme.txt

 ----------------------------------------------------------------

 The framework has a few files you should check out.
-Every file contains lots of (hopefully) clarifying comments.
+Every file in the 'src' directory contains lots of (hopefully) clarifying comments.

 Compressed files (these go in the HTML):

 * blueprint/screen.css
-  This is the main file of the framework.
-It is a compressed version of all main CSS files in the 'src' directory.

 * blueprint/print.css
-  This file sets some default print rules, so that printed versions of your site looks better than they usually would.
-It should be included on every page.
-The source for this file is also in the 'src' directory.
+* blueprint/ie.css

 Source files:

+* blueprint/src/reset.css
+  This file resets CSS values that browsers tend to set for you.

 * blueprint/src/grid.css
   This file sets up the grid (it's true).
 It has a lot of classes